christabor/flask_extras/README.md

 ### Statuses

 Provides views for common status codes.
 Usage:

 ```python
 app = statuses.inject_error_views(app)
 ```

+See source for more.

 ### Decorators

+See the source for more.
+Usage example:

 ```python
 from flask_extras.decorators import require_headers